matthew-brett/dyneweb/research/cv.rst

 Courses taught
 ==============

+* 2015; Berkeley; with Jarrod Millman.
+Statistics department no 159 course on reproducible and collaborative statistical data science, for statistics undergraduates and masters students [#rcsds-course]_.
 * 2013 |--|; Berkeley; with Jean-Baptiste Poline, Stéfan van der Walt and Paul Ivanov.
 A course on "practical neuroimaging" - teaching the ideas of analysis with code, and the practice of scientific coding [#pna-course]_.